NOTE: Canada exported over CA$168.8 million worth of bottled water products to the world in 2014.

-Blacklock’s reports, “The Department of Agriculture is urging that Canada sell more fresh water to China – by the bottle. ..The agriculture department in a report Sector Trend Analysis: Bottled Water In China noted three corporations currently dominate foreign exports to China: Nestlé SA, Coca-Cola Co. and Danone Groupe. …The agriculture department’s Analysis urged water exporters to contact Canada trade commissioners for ‘on-the-ground expertise’ in boosting sales to China.”
+Blacklock’s reports, “The Department of Agriculture is urging that Canada sell more fresh water to China – by the bottle.”
+(INSERT: By the tanker will follow.) ..The agriculture department in a report Sector Trend Analysis: Bottled Water In China noted three corporations currently dominate foreign exports to China: Nestlé SA, Coca-Cola Co. and Danone Groupe. …The agriculture department’s Analysis urged water exporters to contact Canada trade commissioners for ‘on-the-ground expertise’ in boosting sales to China.”

 The whole thing is so incredibly a sell-out.
-Who is the Deputy Minister of Agriculture and the top minions?
-Need to expose them.
+Who are the Deputy Minister of Agriculture and the top minions?